PARTHIB-DEB/POSTGRES-Basics/README.md

 # Basic PostGresql Commands :elephant: :elephant: :elephant:

-I am going to Create a simple cheatsheet of POSTGRESQL commands.
+Its a simple cheatsheet of POSTGRESQL database commands.

 ## Commands